open/close all folders

-- Parks and Recreation gives us Leslie's opponent to the City Council seat, uber-privileged and oblivious Bobby Newport, heir to the Sweetums empire.
+- It gives us Leslie's opponent to the City Council seat, uber-privileged and oblivious Bobby Newport, heir to the Sweetums empire.

 - In Round the Twist, the Twist kids' nemesis is the rich kid James Gribble, whose dad eventually ends up mayor of their town.

 - Ryu and Ken of Street Fighter fame.
 Ryu is an orphan adopted by Gouken, Ken is the son of a rich hotel tycoon.
 In order to make sure Ken didn't become a Spoiled Brat and learned discipline, Mr. Masters sent a young Ken (approx. twelve years old) to Japan to study under the watchful eye of his best friend.
 Ryu and Ken grew up together, and remain best friends and friendly rivals to this day.